citp/privacy-policy-historical/h/ho/hoo/hoop.la.md

-> *The following text is extracted and transformed from the hoop.la privacy policy that was archived on 2011-11-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111110093703id_/http%3A//socialstrata.com/docs/privacy_policy.pdf) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hoop.la privacy policy that was archived on 2012-05-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120524015649id_/http%3A//socialstrata.com/docs/privacy_policy.pdf) for the most accurate reproduction.*

 # Social Strata Privacy Policy

 Social Strata Privacy Policy
-Last Updated: November 3, 2011
+Last Updated: December 9, 2011
 This Privacy Policy (“Policy”) applies to all products, services, and websites operated by Social Strata, Inc.
 (“Social Strata”).
 Social Strata is registered with the U.S. Department of Commerce's Safe Harbor Program.
 This means that